3.12.2. Rules for adding attributes to railway items

 Editing techniques for these composite linear items are described in section 2.6.2.
 Composite linear items.

 Don't link railway fragments that were decommissioned to a railway line.

 Railway lines, routes, branches.

-Railway lines as administrative subdivisions (legal names of railways), such as “Gorkovskaya Railway”, “Kuibyshevskaya Railway”.
+Railway lines as administrative subdivisions (legal names of railways), such as “Gorkovskaya Railway” or “Kuibyshevskaya Railway”.

 Hauls between neighboring dividing points.

 Track development of individual stations and depots (as part of a railway line type “access roads”see 22.214.171.124.
 Type).

 Transport lines with proper names get priority when naming railway (transport) lines (broad-gauge, narrow-gauge, children's).

 Nameless lines that don't have legal or generally accepted names should be left nameless.
 Furthermore, you can name these lines based on their route section (such as “Ozherelye — Uzlovaya”).

 - Proper names can include the following: